Pune: Six arrested for staging student play with ‘objectionable’ depictions of Hindu deities

 The first information report also alleges that the performers attacked members of the Akhil Bharatiya Vidyarthi Parishad when they disrupted the play.

-Savitribai Phule Pune University has instated a fact-finding committee to investigate the incident.
+Savitribai Phule Pune University has formed a fact-finding committee to investigate the incident.
 In a statement, the university said, “Parody of any person, legend or historical figure is completely wrong and prohibited.”
 The statement added that it was the university’s responsibility “to ensure that no one takes the law into their own hands”.

 A student of the Defence and Strategic Studies Department of the university told The Indian Express that the allegedly objectionable portion of the play is “set in the dressing room where the actors are talking amongst themselves”.